EllaSvete/reading-notes/Read-04-Notes.md

 - Let these questions and research inform content
 - Helps get ideas down to shape meeting, to then make a prototype so you aren’t going blindly into that process

-## Html:

-- Attributes is something that odfies elements in a specific way
-- Utf8 is telling the browser how these character are being used in coding
-< meta charset=”utf-8”>
-- The body is every piece of content displayed within browser window
-- Html is a bunch of boxes
-- Difference between id and class = one make it a id // more than one make it a class
-- Only have 1 id